 Jen Marx, an Edmonds Mom of two young boys, is a traffic reporter by dawn and writer and PBJ maker by day.
 She is always looking for a fun place to take the kids that makes them tired enough to go to bed on time.
 You can contact Jen with your local event at firstname.lastname@example.org or find her trying to make sense of begging kids to ” just eat the mac n cheese” at SnackMomSyndrome.com.

 Edmonds native and book lover Elaine Mattson has worked at The Edmonds Bookshop off and on since she was 12 years old, and has also worked at a book wholesaler, a book publisher, and for the book publishing division of a large local software company.
 She shares her monthly picks of best books with My Edmonds News readers.

-A 2011 Edmonds-Woodway High School graduate, Lily is a sophomore at Western Washington University, where she plans to major in journalism and minor in political science.
+A 2011 Edmonds-Woodway High School graduate, Lily is a junior at Western Washington University, where she is majoring in journalism and minoring in political science.
 At WWU, she’s involved in several political organizations on campus.
 She also manages the social media for several clubs as well as the Edmonds-based Driftwood Players.
 You can follow her on Twitter at @LilyJaquith.

 Our Code of Conduct

 By registering to post on My Edmonds News, you agree to abide by this Code of Conduct.
 While our code is in fact a set of guidelines, any deliberate violation of the following points – especially those that harm other members – will result in a loss of site privileges.

 My Edmonds News users agree to not do the following: